My Fourth Visit

 that won’t sell for even a dime

-being forgotten is a painful process shaun
+being forgotten is a lonely process shaun

-the last moment you’ll be remembered
+the last moment you’re remembered

 one day you exist